 • Bring water to a boil in a medium saucepan (with a lid).

-• Off the heat, let it sit on the kitchen counter overnight.
+• Let it sit on the kitchen counter overnight, at least 6 to 8 hours.

-• In the morning, put it back on the stove and heat over medium heat.
-Stir with a wooden spoon to prevent from sticking.
-As it cooks the water will start to evaporate and it will have a thicker texture.
+• Next morning, put it back on the stove and heat over medium heat.
+Stir with a wooden spoon to prevent it from sticking.
+It will thicken as it cooks.

 • Cook until its consistency and texture reaches to your liking.
 Feel free to add in more milk if you like it to be thinner.